You have heard about inbound marketing but the thing is:

 In Inbound marketing, customers come to you when they need you.
 That’s why it makes more profit than PPC and other marketing channels.

-The main aim is creating a pull for your product than pushing it.
+The main aim is to create a pull for your product through strategic content.

 Let’s begin.